Business Ethics and Code of Conduct

 This policy #112 is an integral part of the Company's Code of Conduct, which is introduced under policy #111.

-Every employee must carefully maintain and manage ScanSource’s intellectual property rights, including patents, trademarks, copyrights, licenses and trade secrets, to preserve and protect their value.
+Every employee must carefully maintain and manage the intellectual property rights of ScanSource, including patents, trademarks, copyrights, licenses and trade secrets, to preserve and protect their value.
 In addition, employees must respect the intellectual property rights of others.
-If any employee violates other’s intellectual property rights, that individual and ScanSource could face substantial liability, including criminal penalties.
+If any employee violates other's intellectual property rights, that individual and ScanSource could face substantial liability, including criminal penalties.
+Intellectual property that is created during the course of employment belongs to ScanSource.
+An employee must disclose any innovations or inventions created with the immediate supervisor so that ScanSource can take steps to protect these valuable assets.

 Confidential information includes, but is not limited to, the following examples: